• Skip to primary navigation

 I will never give up roasted Brussels sprouts, but every once in a while a fresh perspective does good for your appreciation of the bitter, sweet, caramelization of roasting.

-Shaved and Pan-Roasted Brussels Sprouts with Pear
+Crispy Shaved Brussels Sprouts with Pomegranate and Walnuts

 13. Cauliflower